Public eProcurement

+eProcurement provides greater transparency, more open competition and easier communication than non-electronic forms of procurement processes.

 Benefits of public eProcurement

-Benefits of Public eProcurement can differ from benefits of electronic purchasing in private sector.
-Governments objective is not only cost efficiency and obtaining the best value-for-money because of a high impact of public procurement on the market and the society.
+The benefits of public eProcurement can differ from benefits of electronic purchasing in private sector.
+Governments' objectives include not only cost efficiency but also obtaining the best value-for-money because of the high impact of public procurement on the market and the society.
 Commonly discussed benefits of the eProcurement in the public sector are as follows: